svind1er/MegabonkMinimap/README.md

 ## Higher = zoomed out (see more of the map).
 ## Lower = zoomed in (see less).
 Zoom = 110

+## If true, the minimap creates the boss arrow immediately.
+## If false, the arrow only appears after the portal is spotted (default behaviour).
+AlwaysShowBossArrow = false
 ```